rlue/photein/README.md

 > it defines expectations against the effects of `system('photein <args>')`.
 >
 > Because `Kernel#system` runs the given command in a subprocess,
-> it prints to a different stdout than
+> it prints to a different stdout than `rspec` itself.
-> native Ruby code in a normal RSpec example.
 > This makes test failures cumbersome to debug,
 > because `puts` statements never appear in the test output,
 > and `binding.pry` will cause the test to appear to hang